Menu

 In connection with most Supervisory Board meetings, the Supervisory Board and ExCom have “Board update” sessions at which key people from the Group present a market, a function or another relevant topic.

-Supervisory Bord Evaluation Process
+Supervisory Board Evaluation Process

-Each year, the Chairman of the Supervisory Board heads a structured evaluation of the Board’s work, accomplishments and composition.
-In addition, the Supervisory Board considers, based on input from the People & Culture Committee as well as the Board evaluation process, whether its members’ expertise should be updated or strengthened with respect to their duties.
+The Supervisory Board continuously considers, based on input from the People & Culture Committee as well as the outcome of Board evaluation process, whether its members’ expertise should be updated or strengthened with respect to their duties, taking into account the Specification of Competencies of the Supervisory Board.

 Want to Learn More?